In 1976, two analysts at

 we can take care of the issue of building up a protected channel amongst Alice

 and Bob, who have never had any past make contact with.
-Together Alice 's code key, EA
+Together Alice Alice

 A note on phrasing is maybe